Gdoc/Admin

 Yet, most countries still fail to acknowledge these core rights.
 Some have even recently implemented policies actively restricting rights, such as explicitly banning same-sex marriages.
 Even in countries that legally protect these rights, LGBT+ people are still discriminated against in their daily lives, such as by disproportionately being subject to violence or struggling to access adequate healthcare.

-The trends and differences between countries look similar if we look at the most recent data for 2023 from Equaldex on same-sex sexual acts, marriage, and gender marker changes.
+The trends and differences between countries look similar if we look at the more recent data from Equaldex on same-sex sexual acts, marriage, and gender marker changes.

 What you should know about this data